Jorge Mendes

-Jorge Paulo Agostinho Mendes (born 7 January 1966) is a Portuguese football agent.
-He is registered with the Portuguese Football Federation and heads the GestiFute company, founded in 1996.
-Mendes is among the most influential football agents in the world, with clients including Cristiano Ronaldo, David de Gea, José Mourinho, Rúben Dias, James Rodríguez, João Félix and Lamine Yamal.
+Jorge Paulo Agostinho Mendes (born 7 January 1966) is a Portuguese football agent who heads GestiFute, which he founded in 1996.
+He is often referred to as a "super-agent".

+Mendes is among the most influential football agents in the world, with clients including Cristiano Ronaldo, David de Gea, José Mourinho, Rúben Dias, James Rodríguez, Ángel Di María and Lamine Yamal.

 Outside of football, he represents clients such as triple jump champion Patricia Mamona, surfer Frederico Morais, tennis player João Sousa and the cyclist João Almeida.
-Mendes is often referred to as a "super-agent".

 Career as an agent

 First deals

 Mendes' first deal as a football agent came in 1996 when he brokered Nuno Espírito Santo's move from Vitória de Guimarães to Deportivo de La Coruña.
 He had met the goalkeeper in a bar in Guimarães.
 After that deal, Mendes gradually attracted more Portuguese players, including Jorge Andrade.
 Hugo Viana's move from Sporting CP to Newcastle United in the Premier League for around €12 million in 2002 was his first major international transfer.
 Part of Mendes' success was ostensibly based on his frequent presence at football schools and youth teams throughout Portugal, spotting and signing young players, as he did with Cristiano Ronaldo and Ricardo Quaresma.

 It has been reported that Mendes came to physical blows at the Portela Airport in Lisbon with Luís Figo's agent, José Veiga, whose influence he was gradually supplanting at this time.
 Mendes has also been accused by other agents of moving in on their players shortly before agreeing major deals.